-- framework would be created in consultation with agencies. - 44 Placing the responsibility on government agencies to report on their activities sends a strong signal about their role in responding to the Deaf community.
-It is a consistent approach that treats all agencies the same. - 45 A disadvantage of this approach in isolation is that it gives less flexibility for an NZSL Statutory Group to make requests in relation to an area of interest that evolves over time.
+- report on how they are meeting their obligations under the Act.
+To ensure consistency, a monitoring framework would be created in consultation with agencies. - Placing the responsibility on government agencies to report on their activities sends a strong signal about their role in responding to the Deaf community.
+It is a consistent approach that treats all agencies the same. - A disadvantage of this approach in isolation is that it gives less flexibility for an NZSL Statutory Group to make requests in relation to an area of interest that evolves over time.